 What To Do Now

-Begin with the real commercial stakes: size of dispute, sophistication of counterparties, likely seat dynamics, and whether Turkey will later matter for asset pressure or resistance.
+Begin with the real commercial stakes: size of dispute, sophistication of counterparties, likely seat dynamics, and whether will later matter for asset pressure or resistance.
 Then test which forum logic and clause posture best support those realities.

 If the dispute is already underway, the guide should channel users toward a recoverability analysis.
 The strongest case is not only the one argued well on the merits, but the one still usable after the award.